 The jobless claims data probably will not sway the Fed’s decision on new stimulus measures, according to Gross.

 “The Fed has been holding off at this point,” he said.
 The central bank will pursue growth-boosting measures if “they feel like they need to step in and really stimulate the U.S. economy to make sure it doesn’t fall prey to the contagion” from Europe.

 Contracts tied to Windstream Corp.
-(WIN), a telecommunications provider, also jumped, rising 14.6 basis points to 523.2, Bloomberg prices show.
+(WIN:US), a telecommunications provider, also jumped, rising 14.6 basis points to 523.2, Bloomberg prices show.
 Second-quarter net income fell 44 percent to $54.2 million as capital spending rose to $276 million, the Little Rock, Arkansas-based company said today in a statement.

 The default premium on the Markit CDX North America High Yield Index, a measure of U.S. speculative-grade corporate debt risk, climbed 3.7 basis points to a mid-price of 551.7 basis points.

 In London, the Markit iTraxx Europe Index of 125 companies with investment-grade ratings decreased 1.4 to 147.5.